 CAA stir: Inter-faith prayer to uphold values of Preamble as Shaheen Bagh protest nears month

 "Scriptures from the Geeta, the Bible, the Quran were read and Gurbani held.
-Then the Preamble of the Constitution was also read out by people from varying faiths who are supporting this movement,” said Syed Taseer Ahmed, one of the initial organisers of the protest.
-The crowd swelled from hundreds to over a thousand by afternoon.
-Being a Sunday and the weather relatively warmer, more people, could join the protest, he added.
+Then the Preamble of the Constitution was also read out by people from varying faiths who are supporting this movement," said Syed Taseer Ahmed, one of the initial organisers of the protest.
+Being a Sunday and the weather relatively warmer, more people could join the protest, he added.
+The crowd swelled from hundreds in the morning to thousands by evening.

 A replica of the India Gate has also come near the protest site with names of the people who have lost their lives during anti-CAA protests across the country inked on it.
 Over two dozen such names are written on the replica including those from states like Assam, Karnataka, Bihar and most of them from Uttar Pradesh.